asierra/turba3d/README.md

 simulation.
 To exit, just press ESCAPE.

 Use the keys WASD to navigate and the mouse to orient the camera.
-The scroll can be zoom the scene.
+The scroll can zoom the scene.

 ## Dependencies